DQSevilla/dotfiles/.config/nvim/README.md

 ## TODO

-- [ ] Turn on the autocmd for higlighting yank selection
 - [ ] Spelling
   - [X] Spelling suggestions: z=
   - [ ] Determine when to turn `spell` on and add a toggle